 “How and why do you know that?”
 Jack sees an opening to make his case for abstinence.

-“The Knobs are all gay and drag us in there.
+“The Knobs are all gay and dragged us there.
 Freddie even performed one night.”

 We are there before there is time for Jack to make more excuses.
 All three of us enter Taboo arm in arm, happily drunk and ready to throw Jack to the wolves.
 The regulars recognize Mike and me from past visits when we spurned all offers for backroom sex.
 Jack is fresh meat.